sch3fr/StudyDump/README.md

 I think I need to look up some more info about WPF, since I am still confused about lots of things.
 Hopefuly I'll get unstuck soon.
 ## 27-JUL-21
 It was hard to actually bring myself to code today, but I'm glad I did.
 I like to keep the streak going.
+## 28-JUL-21
+Hangover update, finished Currency UI.
+Looking forward to exploring the logic behind it.